knivon/CSC690-FinalProject/README.md

 # CSC690-FinalProject

 Project Goal: to create some kind of picture/ video app where users are able to post text entries as well.
-Data method used: Firebase

 The purpose of this project is to challenge our knownledge on how to implement different features in an app all while being able tp save data.